henry-deangelis/psychic-samples/README.md

 # Psychic Samples

-Collection of samples and examples I have created, mostly to demonstrate coding techniques.
+Collection of samples and examples I have created, mostly to demonstrate coding techniques in Python

 Look for additional README files in subdirectories.